How do you want your readers to feel? In this post, we talk about 7 ways to evoke the emotions you want from your

 If you can figure this out, it can improve your plotting.
 Everything you include should lead to this in some way.

 7 Ways To Evoke The Emotions You Want From Your Readers

 - Set up your character.
-Always remember the emotion you want to create when you’re writing about him or her.
+Always remember the emotion you want to create when you’re writing about them.
 Plan their path.
 Build their hopes and expectations so that you can either fulfil or dash them at the end.
 Use body language to show how the character changes.

 - Foreshadow using symbols and scenery.
-I would suggest that you do this with an extremely light touch.
+I would suggest you do this with an extremely light touch.
 When the story ends, the reader may not even realise you’ve done it.
 [Read Wherever I Lay My Hat – How Setting Affects Your Characters]

 - Plant seeds in the dialogue.
 Again, do this sparingly.
 A well-chosen word or phrase can echo across chapters and live on in the reader’s mind.
 A character may say something that seems innocuous, but has a great impact at a later date.